 1. A person under the age of 20 years who does not meet the University Entrance standard may apply for discretionary entrance if they:

-(a) is a citizen or permanent resident of New Zealand or Australia;*
+(a) are a citizen or permanent resident of New Zealand or Australia;*

-(b) is at least 16 years of age and under 20 on the first day of the semester in which they wish to study, and
+(b) are at least 16 years of age and under 20 on the first day of the semester in which they wish to study, and

 2. Discretionary Entrance applicants are expected to have a very good academic record.
 The normal criteria for consideration for Discretionary Entrance are: